 We are a real estate investment trust, or REIT, that primarily acquires, leases, manages, redevelops and develops regional malls located throughout the United States.
 We are the sole general partner of, and own a 77% ownership interest in, The Macerich Partnership, L.P., a Delaware limited partnership, which we refer to as the operating partnership.
-We conduct all of our operations through the operating partnership and our four management companies, Macerich Property Management Company, LLC, Macerich Management Company, Westcor Partners, LLC and Macerich Westcor Management, LLC.
+We conduct all of our operations through the operating partnership and our five management companies, Macerich Property Management Company, LLC, Macerich Management Company, Westcor Partners, LLC, Macerich Westcor Management, LLC and Westcor Partners of Colorado, LLC.